 Most mustelids are seasonal breeders, with the reproductive period lasting for about 3 to 4 months (depending on the day length).
 Both polygynous (in minks and pine martens) and promiscuous (in sea otters) mating systems are common in this group.

 These mammals require prolonged periods (several hours) of copulation to induce ovulation in females (inductive ovulation).
 After fertilization, the embryo takes a considerably long time (up to 10 months in the European badger) to implant in the uterus, a phenomenon called delayed implantation or embryonic diapause.
 Following a gestation period of about 30 to 65 days, the females give birth to a single litter every season.
-While sables have an average litter size of 2.2, mountain weasels have that of 8.7.
+While sables have a mean litter size of 2.2, mountain weasels have that of 8.7.

 At birth, the young are altricial, meaning they are small, blind, and entirely dependent on their mothers for nursing.
 They begin to care for themselves around 2 months of age and are weaned shortly after.
 Sexual maturity is reached between 8 months and 2 years, depending on the species.